Dyson Confirms 2022 Launch of Purifying Headphones Delivering Pure Air and Pure Audio

 The Dyson Zone™ is Dyson’s first wearable purifier, capturing city pollution including gases, allergens and particulate matter and cancelling unwanted noise with advanced noise cancellation and pure, high-fidelity audio.

 Today, Jake Dyson has unveiled the Dyson Zone™, Dyson’s first step into wearable technology.
 The Dyson Zone™ is a set of noise cancelling, high fidelity over-ear headphones which simultaneously deliver immersive sound to the ears, and purified airflow to the nose and mouth.
-The result of over a decade of air quality research and development, the Dyson Zone™ air-purifying headphones simultaneously tackle the urban issues of air quality and noise pollution.
+The result of over a decade of air quality research and development, the Dyson Zone™ headphones with air purification simultaneously tackle the urban issues of air quality and noise pollution.

 As the world’s urban population continues to grow, the World Health Organization (WHO) estimates that 9 in 10 people globally breathe air that exceeds WHO guideline pollutant limits .
 Where NO2 pollution in cities decreased during the Covid-19 pandemic , levels have quickly returned to normal, or exceeded pre-pandemic levels across many global cities .
 It is estimated that more than 100 million people, around 20% of the European population, are exposed to long-term noise exposure above WHO guidance .

 “Air pollution is a global problem – it affects us everywhere we go.
 In our homes, at school, at work and as we travel, whether on foot, on a bike or by public or private transport.
 The Dyson Zone™ purifies the air you breathe on the move.
 And unlike face masks, it delivers a plume of fresh air without touching your face, using high-performance filters and two miniaturized air pumps.
 After six years in development, we’re excited to deliver pure air and pure audio, anywhere."